johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Third-party storage partitioning is on by default for some users starting with Microsoft Edge version 115, but it can be disabled with edge://flags.
+  This policy controls whether third-party storage partitioning is allowed by default.

-If this policy is configured to "AllowPartitioning" or not configured, third-party storage partitioning can be enabled.
+If this policy is set to 1 - AllowPartitioning, or unset, third-party storage partitioning will be allowed by default.
+This default may be overridden for specific top-level origins by other means.

-If this policy is set to "BlockPartitioning", third-party storage partitioning can't be enabled.
+If this policy is set to 2 - BlockPartitioning, third-party storage partitioning will be disabled for all contexts.

+Use ThirdPartyStoragePartitioningBlockedForOrigins to disable third-party storage partitioning for specific top-level origins.

 Policy options mapping:

-* AllowPartitioning (1) = Let third-party storage partitioning to be enabled.
+* AllowPartitioning (1) = Allow third-party storage partitioning by default.

-* BlockPartitioning (2) = Block third-party storage partitioning from being enabled.
+* BlockPartitioning (2) = Disable third-party storage partitioning.

 Use the preceding information when configuring this policy.